maryamsorani2008/Language-Institute-Management-System/README.md

 1.Our project is about Language Schools management📒🗞️.

-This is our first group project💎🖌️👥.
+2.This is our first group project💎🖌️👥.

-We are learning C#🎓📒.
+3.We are learning C#🎓📒.

-We are from Iran🗺️🛤️🧭.
+4.We are from Iran🗺️🛤️🧭.

-Wishing success to all junior and senior programmers in the world🛤️🧭✨🌍.
+5.Wishing success to all junior and senior programmers in the world🛤️🧭✨🌍.